 will be able to offer support for it, and help you with

 |Is This Answer Correct ?||2 Yes||1 No|

 3. we will get share and security

 5. switch user we can use multiple user at time.

 |Is This Answer Correct ?||3 Yes||14 No|

-What is the difference between installation and configuration ?
+what is the difference between vista and window 7

 what is the main technical difference b/w window xp and window 7